Cree: Rocky Cree ()

 In Saskatchewan, the Prince Albert Grand Council, described under Swampy Cree, also has Rocky Cree members.
-The Lac La Ronge First Nation is one of the most populous First Nations in Canada with a registered population of 11,604 as of November 2021.
+The Lac La Ronge Indian Band is one of the most populous First Nations in Canada with a registered population of 11,604 as of November 2021.
 The Nation is based in La Ronge on the Lac la Ronge 156 reserve but has other communities on other reserves.
 La Ronge is 250 km north of Prince Albert at the north end of Saskatchewan Highway 2.
-The Montreal Lake First Nation, on their reserves of Montreal Lake 106, is on the southern shore of Montreal Lake, 93 km north of Prince Albert.
+The Montreal Lake Cree Nation, on their reserves of Montreal Lake 106, is on the southern shore of Montreal Lake, 93 km north of Prince Albert.
 Peter Ballantyne Cree Nation is also a populous First Nation with 11,563 people as of November 2021.
 The Nation has eight communities and controls a large number of reserves; the administrative center is Pelican Narrows, Saskatchewan, 80 km northeast of Flin Flon, Manitoba.
 The Sturgeon Lake First Nation is located on the Sturgeon Lake 101 reserve on the eastern shore of Sturgeon Lake about 29 km northwest of Prince Albert.

 Not affiliated with any Tribal Council are Cross Lake First Nation, Nisichawayasihk Cree Nation, and O-Pipon-Na-Piwin Cree Nation.
 The Cross Lake First Nation is a populous Nation with a registered population of 9,138 people as of November 2021.
 The Nation is in Cross Lake, Manitoba on the Cross Lake 19 reserve, 80 km north of Lake Winnipeg.
 The Nisichawayasihk Cree Nation is based in Nelson House, Manitoba on the Nelson House 170 reserve located 19 km south of Thompson.
 The O-Pipon-Na-Piwin Cree Nation is located in the settlement of South Indian Lake, 130 km northwest of Thompson.
 Marcel Colomb First Nation, listed under Swampy Cree, also has a Rocky Cree population.

 Woods Cree ()

 The Canoe Lake Cree First Nation is based in Canoe Narrows, Saskatchewan on the Canoe Lake 165 reserve.
-The Nation is a member of the Meadow Lake Tribal Council.
+The nation is a member of the Meadow Lake Tribal Council.

 The Bigstone Cree Nation is based in Wabasca, Alberta, about 100 km northeast of Slave Lake, on the Wabasca 166A reserve.
 The Nation is not associated with a Tribal Council.
 The Bigstone Cree Nation was divided into two bands in 2010, with one group continuing under the former name, and the other becoming the Peerless Trout First Nation.

 The Fort McMurray First Nation is located on the reserves Gregoire Lake 176 and 176A located about 35 km southeast of Fort McMurray near Anzac, Alberta on Gregoire Lake.
 They are the only Cree member of the Athabasca Tribal Council.